untrix/BPrivy/Chrome Extension/Dev/tools/Readme.md

 6. npm install rimraf
 7. npm install uglify-js

-Run buildcss.js as follows:
+### Run build.js on Windows as follows:

-a.
-Run buildcss.cmd on windows
-    OR
-b. node buildcss.js ..
+	build.cmd [all] [force]

-buildcss.js will build bp.css in both Dev and Prod folders.
+buildcss.js will build bp.css in Dev as well as build folders.